 Please note!
 The information below only applies to students who receive a student grant from DUO.

 If you are ill, you may be eligible for financial compensation from Utrecht University.
 You can receive this financial assistance for the period in which you are ill, provided you also fell behind in your studies during that period and you receive financial support in the form of a grant.
-It is compulsory to notify the Study Advisor if your studies are likely to be delayed by more than five months.
+It is compulsory to notify the Study Advisor if your studies are likely to be delayed by more than three months.
 Read more information.

 Extending the deadline for obtaining a diploma